Quansight-Labs/quansight-labs-site/posts/2020/04/introducing-ndindex-a-python-library-for-manipulating-indices-of-ndarrays.markdown

 Another reason for the duplication is that Hypothesis can sometimes test a slightly expanded test space without any additional consequences.
-For example, the above Hypotheses tests all types of array shapes, whereas the exhaustive test tests only 1-dimensional shapes.
-This doesn't affect things because Hypotheses will always shrink large shapes to a 1-dimensional shape in the case of a failure, and it has the benefit of ensuring the code works correctly for larger shapes (it should always slice over the first index, or in the case of an empty shape raise `IndexError`).
+For example, the above Hypothesis tests all types of array shapes, whereas the exhaustive test tests only 1-dimensional shapes.
+This doesn't affect things because Hypothesis will always shrink large shapes to a 1-dimensional shape in the case of a failure, and it has the benefit of ensuring the code works correctly for larger shapes (it should always slice over the first index, or in the case of an empty shape raise `IndexError`).